-GES460P • Christian Commitment in a Secular (interim, spring, odd # yrs) 3 credits Age: Liberalism and Conservatism
+GES460P • Christian Commitment in a Secular Age: Liberalism and Conservatism

 Despite the appeal of the cliche, "I don't like labels; they simply put people in boxes," many of our responses to culture-literary, political, and religious-are broadly "conservative" or "liberal."
 Examine a range of issues and texts to determine the sources of liberalism and conservatism and their relation to biblical Christianity.
 Prerequisites: Senior standing; GES110 or GES245; Nature of Persons (N) course; THE201; Comparative Systems (G) course.